XWangLabTHU/cfDNApipe/README.md

 ## Section 2: cfDNApipe Highlights

 cfDNApipe is a highly integrated cfDNA WGS/WGBS data processing pipeline.
 We designed many useful build-in mechanism.
-Here, we introduce some important features to the users.
+Here, we will introduce some important features.

 ### Section 2.1: Dataflow Graph for WGS and WGBS Data Processing